 Backyard breeders are not registered, they don’t have anybody to answer to and usually don’t have the necessary knowledge required to become a breeder.

-Almost all breeders will sell a kitten with a “health guarantee”, which covers you for a multitude of medical problems.
-One example is a kitten I purchased last year died suddenly, there is no proof that the breeder was at fault, it was a rare form of anemia.
+Almost all breeders will sell a kitten with a health guarantee, which covers you for a multitude of medical problems.
+One example is a kitten of mine suddenly died.
+There was no reason to believe the breeder was at fault, it was a rare form of anemia.
 Without hesitation, the breeder replaced the kitten, which put her out of pocket by several hundred dollars.
 Not many (if any) backyard breeders would do that.